sap-tutorials/sap-build-apps/tutorials/build-apps-trial/build-apps-trial.md

 Click on **SAP Build Apps** (or the little icon) to view the SAP Build lobby.

-You will be asked to log in.
+You will be asked to log in with the user you set up with the custom identity provider.

 ![Log in](rerun3.jpg)

 You should now see SAP Build Apps.

 ![SAP Build Apps lobby](rerun4.jpg)

+😺